SkroxiousDM/2d12GameSystem/docs/aetas_obscura_setting_bible.md

 #### Overview

 The **Brotherhood of the Black Pharaoh** (*Fraternitas Pharaōnis Nigri*) is the mortal-cult faction of this setting — the worshippers and instruments of the free, unbound Crawling Chaos.
-It is the closest analog to the "Black Council" of the Dresdenverse, and it is *the* primary Mythos-faction antagonist.
+It is *the* primary Mythos-faction antagonist.

 They worship **Nyarlathotep** under his avatar **Nephren-Ka, the Black Pharaoh**, a real heretical pharaoh of Egypt's Third Intermediate Period whose name was struck from the temple lists.
 They believe Nephren-Ka is not dead but *waiting* — sealed beneath the sands of the deep Sahara — and that the proper season of the world's end is approaching.